Az-Net/Flipper-Online/README.md

 __0x349BE__
 __0x208A0__

 (Remember: each Bit-Value category can only be used once.
-Refer to the [](Bit-Value Array) below for updated firmware rules.)
+Refer to the [!](Bit-Value Array) below for updated firmware rules.)

 ## Bit-Value Array